relevance/rails-template/README.md

 The original codebase assumes a bedrock layer of in-house recipes with the ability to layer in optional custom recipes.
 We'd prefer to see all recipe logic, including built-in logic, exist as stand-alone recipes with a tiny bit of controller code to route amongst them.
 As we improve the code, we're taking the opportunity to untangle the older bits accordingly.

-An unfortunate reality of Rails templates is that this output file needs to be a single file, so the essential operation of rails_app_composer is to spit their chosen code portions -- recipes -- into the resulting template.rb.
+An unfortunate reality of Rails application templates is that the output template.rb file works best as a single file, so the basic function of rails_app_composer is to spit the chosen code portions -- "recipes" -- into the resulting template.rb, making them available to the application developer later down the road.

 These recipes are then switched on and off at 'rails new'-time via the prefs object.
 (See the 'Recipes' section for more detail.)